Azure/azure-arm-validator/README.md

 # Contributing

-See the [contributin guide](./CONTRIBUTING.md) file for details on how to contribute.
+See the [contributing guide](./CONTRIBUTING.md) file for details on how to contribute.